Owning A New Year and New Lifestyle!

 I did away with making New Year’s resolutions a long time ago.
-I continue keep a list of the goals that are most important to me and review and modify them as needed.
-I am aware that unforeseeable circumstances can happen, so I stay as mentally-prepared as I can so that I do not allow negative circumstances to cause me to want to give up.
+I continue to keep a list of the goals that are most important to me and review and modify them as needed.
+I am aware that unforeseeable circumstances can happen, so I stay as mentally prepared as I can so that I do not allow negative circumstances to cause me to want to give up.

 One year is a good amount of time to put plans and goals into action, measure one’s progress, make any needed adjustments, and "test the waters" of the adjustments.
 I keep a month-to-month “To-Do" list of the most important daily tasks that I need to work on or complete.
 It works for me and I encourage you to do what works for you.
 Some different methods may work better for you or you may not even need a “To-Do" list at all to be effective at achieving your goals.